siwar003/decryptE_replication/README.md

 ### 1. Data Input

-* Input: FragPipe `combined_protein.xlsx` file containing LFQ intensities
-* Each column corresponds to a treatment or DMSO control sample
+* Input: MaxQuant's `protein.Groups_fdr0.01.xlsx` file containing LFQ intensities ** Each column corresponds to a treatment or DMSO control sample (144 treatments, 5 doses each, and 48 DMSO samples)

 ### 2. Column Naming Convention

 To enable automated parsing, columns must follow this format:

 **Treatment samples:**
-drug_dose_plate# MaxLFQ Intensity
-Example:
-selumetinib_1000_plate3 MaxLFQ Intensity
+LFQ Intensity drugID dose
+Exmaple:
+LFQ Intensity 16 1

 **DMSO controls:**
-DMSO_rep#_plate# MaxLFQ Intensity
+LFQ Intensity DMSO#
 Example:
-DMSO_1_plate3 MaxLFQ Intensity
+LFQ Intensity DMSO38

 ---

 ### 3. Data Preprocessing

-* Convert LFQ intensities to numeric
+* Map drug of interest to its respective DMSO control for normalization using the Mapping_Sheet
 * Replace zero values with `NA`
-* Remove entries with missing or invalid gene identifiers
-* Deduplicate proteins by retaining rows with the most valid measurements
+* For rows with multiple gene names separated by semicolon, take the first gene name

 ---